Balongi393/CRUDify/README.md

-# CRUDify - ASP.NET Learning Project
+# CRUDify - ASP.NET Core Learning Project

 CRUDify is a project I developed to learn ASP.NET web development.
 It serves as a practical application to understand CRUD operations and search functionality within the ASP.NET framework.